tedchain/tedchain-technology/README.md

 .. image:: /images/wallet-8.png

-.. tip:: You can use the "Edit Asset Definition" box in the asset issuance page to define :ref:`metadata <asset-metadata>` about your asset, such as a name and icon.
+Tip: You can use the "Edit Asset Definition" box in the asset issuance page to define :ref:`metadata <asset-metadata>` about your asset, such as a name and icon.

 Send a payment
 --------------